Jacob Duran

-Jacob "Stitch" Duran (born December 29, 1951) is a professional cutman who works in boxing and mixed martial arts fights.
+Jacob "Stitch" Duran (born December 29, 1951) is an American professional cutman known for his work in professional boxing and mixed martial arts (MMA).
+Developing a reputation as one of the most skilled and trusted figures in the industry, Duran is one of the most reputable cutmen in combat sports.

+Duran is renowned for his expertise in managing cuts, swelling, and other physical injuries sustained by fighters during bouts.
 He is of Mexican descent and grew up in Planada, California.

 Career

 Background

 Duran once owned and ran a boxing and kickboxing school in Fairfield, California.
-He was also one of the first International Kickboxing Federation promoters in California holding his first promotion back in October, 1992.
+He was also one of the first IKF promoters in California holding his first promotion back in October, 1992.
 Duran trained and produced several of the first IKF Amateur Champions such as Randy "Buzzman" Bussart, Mike "Mohamid" Duran, John "Psyco" Parker and Andy "The Sandman" Sanchez before furthering his career in professional boxing and mixed martial arts.

 Boxing

-Duran has worked on the Klitschko brothers and Andre Ward and more recently Tyson Fury.

-On November 23, 2014 Duran was in the corner of Chris Algieri when he took on Manny Pacquiao for the WBO welterweight title at Cotai Arena, Venetian Resort, Macao, Macao S.A.R., China.
+On November 23, 2014, Duran was in the corner of Chris Algieri when he took on Manny Pacquiao for the WBO welterweight title at Cotai Arena, Venetian Resort, Macao S.A.R., China.

-On May 29, 2015, Duran was in the corner of Chris Algieri once again when he took on Amir Khan for the WBC Silver Welterweight title at The Barclays Center, Brooklyn, New York.
+On May 29, 2015, Duran was once again in the corner of Chris Algieri when he took on Amir Khan for the WBC Silver Welterweight title at The Barclays Center, Brooklyn, New York.

-Duran has appeared as a cut-man in three films of the Rocky film series.
-In the sixth film, Rocky Balboa, he plays the cut-man for Rocky's opponent, Mason "The Line" Dixon (played by real-life boxer Antonio Tarver).
-In the seventh film, Creed, he portrays himself in a supporting role.
-When Donnie Creed finally convinces Rocky to train him, Rocky surprises Creed with a corner team, in which Duran is included.
-During the fight against "Pretty" Ricky Conlan, Creed has been blinded in one eye due to swelling.
-When Creed is asked by the ringside doctor how many fingers is he holding up, Duran taps the answer on Creed's neck, which lets the fight continue.
+Duran has also appeared as a cutman in the Rocky film series.

+He was in Rocky Balboa, where he plays the cutman for Rocky's opponent, Mason "The Line" Dixon (played by real-life boxer Antonio Tarver).

+He also appeared in Creed, playing himself in a supporting role.
+In the film, when Adonis Creed persuades Rocky to train him, Rocky surprises Creed with a corner team that includes Duran.
+During Creed's fight against "Pretty" Ricky Conlan, Creed is blinded in one eye due to swelling.
+When the ringside doctor asks how many fingers he's holding up, Duran taps the answer on Creed's neck, allowing the fight to continue.

 He reprised his role in its sequels, Creed II and Creed III.

+On 15 November 2024, Duran served as cutman for Mike Tyson in Jake Paul vs Mike Tyson, a professional bout that took place at the AT&T Stadium in Arlington, Texas.

+Duran has also worked with Vitali & Wladimir Klitschko, Andre Ward, and Tyson Fury.